 Woodshed (sleeps 2) available 8th - 31st January 2021

 What's on around Edinburgh in January?

-Burn's Night | 25th January 2019 Celebrate Burn's Night throughout the capital with Haggis, neeps & tatties, and a good old-fashioned ceilidh.
-We have put together some of the best celebrations in the city:
+Burn's Night | 25th January 2021 Celebrate Burn's Night throughout the capital with Haggis, neeps & tatties, and a good old-fashioned ceilidh.
+Check back here for some of the best celebrations in the city.